-Tool operators and maintenance personnel must always comply with the safety precautions given in this manual and on the stickers and tags attached to the tool and hose.
+Tool operators and maintenance personnel must comply with the safety precautions given in this manual and on the stickers and tags attached to the tool and hose.

-These safety precautions are given for your safety.
+These precautions are given for your safety.
 Review them carefully before operating the tool and before performing general maintenance or repairs.

 Supervising personnel should develop additional precautions relating to the specific work area and local safety regulations.
-If so, place the added precautions in the space provided in this manual.
+Place the added precautions in the space provided.

-The MB656 Mounted Hydraulic Breaker will provide safe and dependable service if operated in accordance with the instructions given in this manual.
+The MB156 Mounted Hydraulic Breaker will provide safe and dependable service if operated in accordance with the instructions given in this manual.
 Read and understand this manual and any stickers and tags attached to the tool and hoses before operation.
 Failure to do so could result in personal injury or equipment damage.